czho/client/README.md

 Please consider donating to help continue this project and get a unique cape in game.

+Fork of kamiblue / highway tools that is ment to be used in running clients on the server side.
+This with some extra goodies can be used to automaticly mine highways or do baritone tasks without any user interactions, its a better way to bot.

 ## Contributing

 Please go to [kamiblue.org/contributing](https://kamiblue.org/contributing) for building / contributing instructions.